vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/infectious-diseases/infectious-diseases-gu-infection.md

-# GU infection

-Genitourinary Infection – VASP
+# Genitourinary Infection – VASP

-Asymptomatic Bacteriuria
+# Asymptomatic Bacteriuria

-Background
+## Background

--   Isolation
-    of bacteria in an appropriately collected urine specimen from an individual without symptoms or signs of urinary tract infection.
+-   Isolation of bacteria in an appropriately collected urine specimen from an individual without symptoms or signs of urinary tract infection.
     Bacteriuria, foul odor, urine appearance, pyuria and/or bacteriuria alone are not indicative of infection.